 It’s essentially a stronger credit card where you can draw physical cash.
 Businesses can use the funds for almost any business purpose, including inventory, payroll, equipment repairs, marketing campaigns, and more.

 They’re a powerful resource for businesses of all sizes, but they’re especially beneficial for those with consistent, unexpected expenses and cyclical/seasonal businesses.
 Instead of worrying about how your cash flow will support the start of your busy season or a sudden expense, you can streamline operations and cash flow with the help of your line of credit.

 How Does a Business Line of Credit Work?

 A business line of credit is one of the most flexible forms of financing.
 Unlike traditional loans, where lenders provide lump sum payments, businesses draw capital from their credit line as needed and only pay interest on the amount drawn.

 The borrower has considerable autonomy over how they can spend the funds.
 Whenever a need for cash arises, the borrower can transfer funds from their credit line to their business bank account and use them immediately.
 This happens instantly, allowing the business to quickly take advantage of opportunities or solve challenges.

 Repayment works similarly to a business credit card.
 Borrowers repay their balance, and the funds become available again.

 Business lines of credit don’t come with fixed-payment terms.
 Your payments will depend on how much of your credit limit you’ve borrowed and your lender’s preferred payment schedule – which is typically weekly or monthly.

-Many business owners will use a line of credit as an emergency fund, to purchase new inventory, hire new staff, invest in marketing campaigns, or cover other ongoing expenses as well as lump-sum purchases.
+Many business owners will use a line of credit as an emergency fund or to purchase new inventory, hire new staff, invest in marketing campaigns, and cover other ongoing expenses/lump-sum purchases.

 Business line of credit requirements will vary according to different lenders.
 Most traditional lenders, like banks, emphasize revenue, business history, and credit score.